 Every seat has a seat topper, thick quilted blanket, and pillow.
-If you're wearing a suit jacket there is a small but better still the cabin crew will take away and hang it up.
+If you're wearing a suit jacket the cabin crew will take it away and hang it up.
 Pajamas are provided too for this overnight flight.

 Each seat reclines all the way back to lay completely flat.
 Just ask your flight attendant to turn your seat into a bed at any time.
-I'm unsure but I think I went dark for 6-8 hours of sleep on this leg of my journey from Sydney to Doha.
+I'm unsure but I think I went dark for six to eight hours of sleep on this leg of my journey from Sydney to Doha.

 Connecting in Doha

 The Qatar Al Mourjan Business Lounge is vast, spacious and stylish.
-In my travels, I highly rate this business lounge.
-You'll find comfortable seating in the main areas, food and dining options in buffets and restaurants.
-Quiet areas to snooze in.
-An excellent business center, quite "sleeping" area for a quick nap.
+In my travels, I highly rate this Business Class lounge.
+You'll find comfortable seating in the main areas, food and dining options in buffets and restaurants, an excellent business centre, as well as quiet areas to snooze in.
 There are showers too but you might face waiting times during peak hours.

-If you have about 6 hours or more between flights and feel up for a mini adventure you can do a quick city tour of Doha.
-We arrived just before dawn in Doha and only had a 2 hours 30 mins in Doha.
+If you have about six hours or more between flights and feel up for a mini adventure you can do a quick city tour of Doha.
+We arrived just before dawn in Doha and only had two and a half hours in Doha.
 So honestly we did not feel up to it this time before our next flight onward to Dublin.

-Flying Qatar business on such a long flight was a great experience.
+Flying Qatar Business Class on such a long flight was a great experience.
 Qatar does a really good job.
 I got to my destination safe and sound, no delays, well fed and rested.
 Ready to hit the ground running.

 Qatar cabin crew were warm, friendly and attentive.
 Nothing felt like a hassle for them.
 Not over the top either.